 When speed, simplicity and responsiveness blend elegantly together during the claims process, important bonds are created.

 To make the best decisions possible, today's carriers need to collect, analyze, manage and report on massive amounts of data easily and quickly.

 Being in insurance is no longer an excuse for a bad experience.

 Today’s customers expect no less from their online experience with an insurer than they get from ride-sharing companies or online retailers.
 If those expectations aren’t met, they take their business elsewhere.

-Every minute spent updating and re-keying is a minute later getting to market
+Every minute spent re-inventing the wheel is a minute later getting to market

-Integrations to the Insurtech ecosystem and P&C content and standards like Acord, ISO, and NAIS are the fuel on which the industry runs, but its volume, complexity, and constant updating make it a beast to implement and manage.
+Integrations to the Insurtech ecosystem and P&C content and standards like Acord, ISO, and AAIS are the fuel on which the industry runs, but its volume, complexity, and constant updating make it a beast to implement and manage.

 The Duck Creek Suite